tulsileathers/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index
-bannerImage: /img/chemex.jpg
+title: 'Sensitive Earth Healing Arts'
-description: 'Sensitive Earth Healing Arts '
+description: 're-connecting people with the healing power of plants, song, stones & the flow of universal life-force energy'
 ---